allewun/iOS-Image-Report/README.md

   * Code references 2x image => [Need to check]
 * Both 1x and 2x images exist
   * Code references 1x image => Warning: Image will be downscaled on non-retina devices.

+## Limitations
+The current version has a few limitation:

+* Only checks .png images
+* Only works for a single directory